 10 Ways To Save Money When You’re Living Paycheck to Paycheck

 First off, it will be incredibly helpful if you learn how to use paycheck budgeting.
 This will help you implement the savings strategies below.
-You also want to start looking at some other frugal living tips to help you on your journey!
+You also want to start looking at some other frugal living tips and/or one of these money saving challenges to help you on your journey!

 1. Christmas/Birthday Gifts